How to Make an NFR (Non-Functional Requirement)

-Due to the broad and complex nature of NFRs even creating examples of non-functional requirements is a difficult task.
+Due to the broad and complex nature of NFRs, even creating examples of non-functional requirements is a difficult task.
 This can be especially true for novice business analysts (BAs) and even for veteran BAs who are gathering non-functional requirements in an unfamiliar space.

-This is an issue that many novice business analysts (BAs) face.
-NFR creation might also be a concern to veteran BAs who are gathering non-functional requirements in an unfamiliar space.
+The next step isn’t much easier.
+Coming up with an example is an issue that many novice business analysts (BAs) face.
+Even veteran BAs are gathering non-functional requirements in an unfamiliar space can struggle.

 Modern Requirements4DevOps’ FAQ module enables users with the ability to review focused question lists based on specific attributes of each of the four aspects of a project.
 These question lists provide the user with examples of questions that can be asked to elicit strong non-functional requirements based on each attribute.

 Interested in seeing for yourself?

-Try Modern Requirements4DevOps today, and build non-functional requirements using pre-built question lists that address topics such as ISO compliance, and more!
+Try Modern Requirements4DevOps today and build non-functional requirements using pre-built question lists that address topics such as ISO compliance, and more.